aryan-bhagwat/Python-Challenge-Journey/README.md

 ## Day 20 : Learned file handling - read, write, append, with open, file modes.
 Created student logger app and file tasks.

 ## Day 21 : Learned exception handling using try, except, else, finally, and raise.
 Built calculator and file reader tasks.

+## Day 22: Learned how to work with JSON – dump/load data to/from strings and files.
+Practiced student data manager task.